noetl/noetl/tests/fixtures/playbooks/api_integration/amadeus_ai_api/README.md

 curl -s http://localhost:8082/api/executions/<EXECUTION_ID> | jq .
 ```

 Note: NATS-based live subscriptions are planned for the next phase.
-For now, polling the REST endpoint is the supported method to retrieve the final markdown result and/or status updates.
+The WebSocket endpoint `/ws` is disabled in Phase 1; polling the REST endpoint is the supported method to retrieve the final markdown result and/or status updates.

 ## Authentication Architecture